Luczia/autonomousRCcar/README.md

 This repos contains all the code developped for the autonomous RC car challenge of Continental, Renault, Airbus and Thalès at the FAB14 event as part of a hackaton.
 Please note that the solution is far from being optimized and has been devlopped in 20h (3D printing parts included).
 A specific focus in the ContiTeam has been to create a very high level architecture, based on ROS which enables further devlopements and portability on other platforms.

 ## The circuit :
-Information about the circuit can be found[here](https://github.com/kolergy/Fab14-DroneEvent).
+Information about the circuit can be found [here](https://github.com/kolergy/Fab14-DroneEvent).

 The track is also designed for a drone race, which was held above the cars heads.
   ![Screenshot](https://github.com/kolergy/Fab14-DroneEvent/blob/master/Circuit_V0.4a.png)